-- Alerts should be directed to the City Manager, or acting City Manager. - If the City Manager, or acting City Manager is not available, alerts should be directed to the Fire Chief, Police Chief, Public Works Director, Community Development Director, or City Recorder based on the City line of succession outlined in Section 1.8.1 of this plan. - Alerts may be received through 9-1-1 dispatch, responding agencies, the on-scene Incident Commander, the public, or other sources. - If you are the first person receiving notification of the incident, call 9-1-1 and provide as much detail as possible. - See FA 1 Emergency Services of this plan for more information on alert and warning.
+- Alerts should be directed to the City Manager. - If the City Manager is not available, alerts should be directed to the Fire Chief, Police Chief, or Public Works Director, based on the City line of succession outlined in Section 1.8.1 of this plan. - Alerts may be received through 9-1-1 dispatch, responding agencies, the on-scene Incident Commander, the public, or other sources. - If you are the first person receiving notification of the incident, call 9-1-1 and provide as much detail as possible. - See FA 1 Emergency Services of this plan for more information on alert and warning.